Georgia eviction laws

 Nonpayment of Rent

-Violation of the Lease Agreement
+Violation of Lease Agreement

 • Making alterations to the property when the lease forbids it.